Devil’s Peak

 The King’s blockhouse was built by the British between 1795 and 1803 as a defence against any enemy attack. combined with the Prince of Wales and the York Blockhouses formed a defensive line to the land approach to Cape Town and Table Bay.
 It can be reached by hiking a steep path from behind the Rhodes Memorial You can walk to the end of Tafelberg Rd from the corner of Kloof Nek.
 From here you can follow the contour path above Newlands Forest to Skeleton Gorge and down into Kirstenbosch Gardens It takes one and a half hours to complete the hike over a distance of 1.8 km

-Pine trees and gum were planted commercially on the Southern slopes from the 1850s for about 100 years.
+Pine trees and gum trees were planted commercially on the Southern slopes from the 1850s for about 100 years.
 Most of these trees have been removed.
 However, some trees have been left on the lower slopes.

 In the 1930s a few Himalayan Tahrs escaped from Groot Schuur Zoo.
 For years they bred till their population numbered over 700.
-Most were eliminated in a culling programme but there are still a few left, there are also some local small antelope and some eland, wildebeest, and zebra on the lower slopes of the mountain.
+Most were eliminated in a culling programme but there are still a few left.
+There are also some local small antelope and some eland, wildebeest, and zebra on the lower slopes of the mountain.
 You can also see porcupines, caracals, and many bird species.

-The English name Devil’s Peak is a 19th-century translation from the Dutch Duivels Kop and is said to be from the story about a Dutchman called Jan van Hunks.
+The English name Devil’s Peak is a 19th-century translation from the Dutch Duivels Kop and is said to be from the story of a Dutchman called Jan van Hunks.
 It is also possible the name was a corruption of the name Duifespiek (“Dove’s Peak”) to Duivelspiek (“Devil’s Peak”), The Dutch words for devil and dove are quite close in sound.
 Another story tells of when Vasco de Gama rounded the Cape in 1497 he and his sailors named the area at the southernmost tip of Africa, Cabo di Diab the Devil’s Cape because of the wind and stormy weather.

-There are several well-trodden walks and hikes up to the top of Devil’s peak, the west slope being the easier approach.
+There are several well-trodden walks and hikes up to the top of Devil’s Peak, the west slope being the easier approach.

 The only safe climb to the peak is from the Saddle, between Table Mountain and Devils Peak.
 There are three routes to reach the Saddle: from Tafelberg Road on the city side, the upper contour path from Mowbray Ridge, or up Newlands Ravine from Newlands Forest.
 When you reach the saddle you will find the path to the summit.
 Enjoy the 360° view